elpilasgsm/water-lever/README.md

 It uses two GPIO outputs (17 and 27) by default to signalize water level in the tank.
 XKC-Y25-PNP is used.

+As an notification channel [Telegram Bot API](https://github.com/python-telegram-bot/python-telegram-bot) is used.

 Yellow wire is connected to upper device output (2/3) Orange wire is connected to upper device output (2/3) Red wire is VCC